andergisomon/UniStrongest-Extension/README.md

 Puts Uni in YouTube thumbnails.
 Forked from [Jambofy](https://github.com/LiamHarrison25/Jambofy-Extension)

+## ⚠️⚠️Does not work⚠️⚠️

-I might not work on this fork for a while.
+I might not begin working on this fork for a while.